mendix/docs/content/refguide/javascript-action-call.md

 ## 3 Output Properties

-Understanding output properties will allow you to customize the action result of your JavaScript action.
-When set up properly, output properties will allow action results to be handled by your nanoflow.
+Output properties allow you to customize the action result of your JavaScript action.
+When set up properly, output properties enable action results to be handled by your nanoflow.

 ### 3.1 Return Type